-These were recently leaked on XDA Developers forum so all you need to do is head over there and grab the APKs for the apps you want.
-Of course, you're rooted so just delete the previous bloatware versions that you want to replace and grab the new ones you want and install as you would any other APK.
-Of course, you need to have ''Unknown Sources'' enabled in your security settings first.
+These were leaked forever ago on XDA Developers forum so all you need to do is head over there and grab the APKs for the apps you want.
+Because you're rooted just delete the previous bloatware versions that you want to replace and grab the new ones you want, then install them as you would any other APK.
+Of course, you need to have ''Unknown Sources'' enabled in your Security settings first.

 Galaxy S5 wallpapers and icons